 Did AI just save its first life?
 The University of Tokyo is reporting that Watson, IBM’s cognitive supercomputer, has correctly diagnosed a rare form of leukemia in a 60-year-old Japanese woman.
 Doctors turned to Watson after the patient failed to respond to drugs they were administering.
-After 10 minutes of crunching the data, the IBM machine correctly diagnosed her ailment and recommend the appropriate treatment.
+After 10 minutes of crunching the data, the IBM machine correctly diagnosed her ailment and recommended the appropriate treatment.

 Doctors originally thought the woman had acute myeloid leukemia, and administered an array of anti-cancer drugs aimed at that disease.
 But the protocol didn’t appear to be working, and after months of being stumped by the case, the university doctors turned to Watson.
 After perusing 20 million cancer research papers and finding her genetic profile and medical data matched those of a rare form of leukemia, Watson correctly determined the actual disease and recommended a new protocol.
 Not surprisingly, Watson’s treatment is proving far more effective.